alexieyizhe/mh5-frontend-workshop/Workshop Resources/.raw/outline.md

   1. Commit & push to repository
   2. Navigate to repository page > settings
   3. Enable Github pages
-  4. Eventually, see your website live!
+  4. See your website live!
 - How does this connect the theory and the application?

 ==Checkpoint:== By this point, attendees should have a live version of the final product, fully interactive and viewable on the internet.